This guide will explore how to change the SSH server port. In addition, we will show you how to use the

--p <port> option can be used to specify the port number to connect to when using the
+-p <port> option can specify the port number to connect to when using the

 ssh command on Linux.

-For example, if you want to access remote server which listening on port 2222, then just type:
+For example, if you want to access a remote server that listens on port 2222, then just type:

 How to Change the SSH Server Port

-Although having a strong and secure password is the only cybersecurity step the majority of remote server users take, additional layers of security are always recommended.
+Although having a strong and secure password is the only cybersecurity step most remote server users take, additional layers of security are always recommended.

 Log in to the server as root and open the